petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 for a Calkit project that runs automatically.

 TODO: This should be an example of one that runs on every PR.

+## Is your project currently following CR?

+Besides installing foundational dependencies like Git and Docker, can someone setup all dependencies and run your pipeline with a single command?

+## Never share an artifact you couldn't regenerate

 ## But what if I'm already halfway done?